ShannaSeigel/slipbox/README.md

 Now we got a stew goin.
 Let's try displaying this as a page somewhere before I start pulling in lots of notes.

+12:27pm I connected my repo to netlify but nothing is happening. i guess i cant just have a markdown file, i need something to make it into a webpage like jekyll, hugo, gatsby, or others. hrm. how do i go from one step to the next without having a public repo? if i use jekyll with gh pages i dont need netlify but i wouldnt mind keeping some stuff private??? though im going to share it

 ---

 ###### Created 202008231205 / Updated ⌚️